How would you describe California Out of the Box?

 What are some other features you have woven into the curriculum?

 Some of the unique features include a discussion of all eight major California habitats, geography and mapwork using Google Earth, creation of a California history timeline, as well as tracking the development of California through historical fiction character’s migration to California.

 In addition to the 9 books above, each unit contains a supply list that includes materials most families will have around their home.
 The curriculum has been written to make it usable and cost effective.
 Some additional recommended books may be needed from the library; these are listed in the unit supply lists as well.

 The curriculum is secular.
 It touches on religion only as far as the subject comes up in historical periods such as the missions.
 It does not assume a religious worldview.

 What historical periods does it cover?

 California Out of the Box takes students on a journey from the time of prehistory through the 1930s.
-The areas of historical exploration are life of indigenous peoples, Pleistocene animals, ranchos and missions, the Gold Rush, John Muir and the beginning of the National Parks, Pony Express, Transcontinental Railroad, California statehood, the San Francisco Earthquake, and the Great Depression.
+The areas of historical exploration are life of indigenous peoples, Pleistocene animals, ranchos and missions, the Gold Rush, John Muir and the beginning of the National Parks, Pony Express, Transcontinental Railroad, California statehood, the San Francisco Earthquake, and the Dust Bowl.

 Are there assessments to verify student knowledge?

 Yes.
-As students work their way through the curriculum, there are numerous worksheets and comparative charts that will allow students to make cross-period comparisons and explore how different characters feel.
+As students work their way through the curriculum, there are numerous worksheets and comparative charts (found in the Student Folder/reproducible sheets) that will allow students to make cross-period comparisons to explore how different characters live and feel in the various time periods.
 As students read about the habitats, they will complete a description sheet for each one and/or chart where they will be invited to record their observations.
 Additionally, at the end of each unit, there are discussion and reflection questions that can be used to verify student’s learning.

 What ages is it appropriate for?